Benedictine Spread

 • Drizzle of olive oil

-2. Peel the cucumber, remove the seeds, chop roughly and place in a food processor.
+• Peel the cucumber, remove the seeds, cut into large pieces and put them in a food processor.

-3. Wash the spring onions, trim the ends and add to the processor along with the cream cheese, dill and mayonnaise.
+• Wash the spring onions, remove the ends and add them to the food processor, together with the cream cheese, dill and mayonnaise.

-5. Wash all remaining vegetables.
-Peel the carrots, remove seeds and membranes from the peppers and cut them, along with the celery, into sticks.
-Serve with the toasted bread and dip.
+4. Wash all the remaining vegetables, peel the carrot, remove the seeds and membranes from the peppers, and cut them, together with the celery, into strips.

 Back to blog